-Table 3: Curriculum 2022-2023, third year (B3) Psychology (PSY)
+Table 3: Curriculum 2023-2024, third year (B3) Psychology (PSY)

 Module Name study unit Block EC 9.
 Minor/elective space, see 4d for more information 1A & 1B 15 10.
 Minor/elective space, see 4d for more information 1A & 1B 15 11.
-202000368 History, Ethics and Philosophy of Psychology - coordinator Y. Saghai, PhD 202000369 Professional Ethics for Psychologists 2A & 2B 5 202000370 History of Psychology 2A & 2B 5 202000371 Philosophy of Psychology 2A & 2B 5 12.
+202000368 Hi story, Ethics and Philosophy of Psychology - coordinator d r.
+Y. Saghai 202000369 Professional Ethics for Psychologists 2A & 2B 5 202000370 History of Psychology 2A & 2B 5 202000371 Philosophy of Psychology 2A & 2B 5 12.
 Bachelor's thesis 2A & 2B 15

-Bachelor Thesis
+Bachelor's Thesis

 The bachelor's thesis module at the end of the third year (B3) of the programme has a different structure than the other modules.
-The responsibility when it comes to the bachelor's thesis does not lie with an individual lecturer, rather a Bachelor's committee consisting of two lecturers is formed for each assignment.
+The responsibility when it comes to the bachelor's thesis does not lie with an individual lecturer, rather a bachelor's committee consisting of two lecturers is formed for each assignment.
 The bachelor's thesis comprises an individual assignment and thus will be assessed individually.
 The bachelor's thesis is an exercise and at the same time, a test of competence, in which students integrate their acquired qualifications.
 The examination board has prescribed requirements for bachelor's thesis examiners in order to guarantee the assessment quality.
-More practical information about the Bachelor's thesis can be found on the Psychology 'graduation website' (www.utwente.nl/psy/graduationweb).
+More practical information about the bachelor's thesis can be found on the Psychology 'graduation website' (www.utwente.nl/psy/graduationweb).